Schuh v. HCA Holdings, Inc.

 Largest Securities Class Action Recovery Ever in Tennessee

-The $215 million recovery is the largest securities class action recovery ever in Tennessee and represents approximately 70% of classwide damages suffered by investors who purchased shares of HCA Holdings, Inc. (“HCA”) in connection with the company’s March 9, 2011 initial public offering (“IPO”), which as a percentage significantly exceeds the median class action recovery of 2%-3% of damages.
+The $215 million recovery is the largest securities class action recovery ever in Tennessee and represents more than 30% of the aggregate classwide damages suffered by investors who purchased shares of HCA Holdings, Inc. (“HCA”) in connection with the company’s March 9, 2011 initial public offering (“IPO”), far exceeding the typical recovery in a securities class action.

 On April 14, 2016, the U.S. District Court for the Middle District of Tennessee granted approval of the settlement, which resolves claims arising out of the alleged failure of HCA to disclose material information to the public in connection with the company’s 2011 IPO.